earthly/website/blog/_posts/2023-04-30-golang-zip-files.md

 fmt.Println("archive file created successfully")
 ~~~

-Now you can add the following code to open the archived file and create a file with the name 'test.csv'.
+Now you can add the following code to open the archived file and create a file with the name `test.csv`.

 ~~~{.go caption="main.go"}